decentdao/decent-interface/.github/CONTRIBUTING.md

 - If this is a potential security vulnerability in Decent, please see our [Security Policy](https://github.com/decentdao/decent-interface/blob/HEAD/.github/SECURITY.md) for instructions on privately reporting to our security team.

-- Otherwise, simply create a new issue and the Fractal development team will respond in a timely manner.
+- Otherwise, simply create a new issue and the Decent development team will respond in a timely manner.
 Please be as descriptive of the issue as possible.

 - If looking to contribute a bug fix or feature, please discuss the change via the bug ticket or a new Github issue before submitting a pull request for the greatest likelihood of being accepted.